|

-Serial Port Temperature Sensors - Hardware Interface
+Serial Port Temperature Sensors - Serial Hardware Interface

 This page describes the electronic circuitry required to interface